Epworth Rectory Haunting: The Famous Haunting You’ve Never Heard Of

 In the early 18th century, the concept of formal paranormal investigations did not exist, and the Wesley family’s efforts to understand the disturbances were informal but thorough for the time.

-Reverend Samuel Wesley, the rector of St Andrew’s Church in Epworth, took a proactive approach to investigate the phenomena.
+Reverend Samuel Wesley, the rector of St Andrew’s Church in Epworth, took a proactive approach to investigate the phenomenon.
 Initially skeptical, he suspected the noises—first reported by servants on December 1, 1716—might be caused by natural factors or pranks.

 Samuel conducted multiple searches of the rectory, examining the attic, nursery, and other areas where the disturbances were most frequent, but found no evidence of intruders, animals, or structural issues that could explain the loud knockings, footsteps, or object movements.